pere000/Drakkar/README.md

    sudo docker run -d --name drakkar0 perevictor/alpinedrakkar-php-bash_commands0
 3. * Copy to your host the tar and read the original Dockerfile and Tutorial: sudo docker cp drakkar0:/etc/Dockerfile.tar.gz .
-4. * To ge started, decompress the Dockerfile.tar.gz and follow the instructions in the tutorial.txt
+4. * To get started, decompress the Dockerfile.tar.gz and follow the instructions in the tutorial.txt

 # Disclaimer: